fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 **Type:** standardTransformFunction

-**Description:** This transforms takes an input value and outputs it.
+**Description:** This transform takes an input value and outputs it.
 When an `inputPath` is present, the value is taken from that path.
 Else the value found at `input` will be output (unless it's a `transform`, in which case it will be interpreted).
 It is primarily used by the framework in its shorthand notation (see examples).
 It is a synonym to `fluid.transforms.identity`.

 **Invertibility:** Partly invertible.
 The `input` default values are always ignored.